-McCarthy releases fundraising numbers in effort for GOP to win back House
+McCarthy releases fundraising distribution numbers in effort for GOP to win back House

 GOP leader doles out $11M to help frontline Republicans